This post may contain affiliate links. Please read my disclosure and privacy policy.

 Can I use apple cider vinegar instead?

-If you need to swap vinegar for the lemon juice, reduce the amount from 3 tablespoons to just 2 tablespoons.
+If you need to substitute vinegar for the lemon juice, reduce the amount from 3 tablespoons to 2 tablespoons.

 This Kale Salad Dressing will take the guesswork out of your next salad.
 It has the perfect flavor to balance out the bitter taste of kale leaves.